-There were about 316,700 jobs for Postal Service Mail Carrier in 2016 (in the United States).
+In 2016, there was an estimated number of 316,700 jobs in the United States for Postal Service Mail Carrier.
 There is little to no growth in job opportunities for Postal Service Mail Carrier.
-There will be an estimated 16,100 positions for Postal Service Mail Carrier per year.
+Due to new job openings and attrition, there will be an average of 16,100 job openings in this field each year.

 The states with the most job growth for Postal Service Mail Carrier are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Ohio.
 These states have the worst job growth for this type of profession.

 How Much Does a Postal Service Mail Carrier Make?